dora-team/dora.dev/hugo/content/capabilities/working-in-small-batches/index.md

     than a week to complete and check is too big.
 Throughout the development process, it's essential that you analyze how to break down ideas into increments that you can develop iteratively.
+    * *AI Note:* This pitfall is common with AI tools, which are often optimized for generating large, complete features.
+Avoid the temptation to generate massive pull requests; the cognitive load required to review a small chunk of machine-generated code may be higher per line than reviewing human-written code.

 * **Working in small batches but then regrouping the batches before sending them downstream for testing or release**.
 Regrouping work in this